Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Evaluation

 {\bf Maze2D environments.} Maze2D domain is a navigation task requiring an agent to reach a fixed goal location.
 The tasks are designed to provide tests of the ability of offline RL algorithms to be able to stitch together parts of different trajectories~\citep{fu2020d4rl}.
 It has four kinds of environments -- open, umaze, medium and large, and they are getting more complex mazes in the order (Fig.~\ref{fig:maze2d-view}) \footnote{https://github.com/rail-berkeley/d4rl/wiki/Tasks}.
 Also, it has two kinds of reward functions -- normal and dense.
 The normal gives a positive reward only when the agent reaches the goal, whereas the dense gives the rewards at every step exponentially proportional to the negative distance between the agent and the goal.
-For the model, we use the \ac{DT} source code provided by the authors \footnote{https://github.com/kzl/decision-transformer} and d3rlpy \footnote{https://github.com/takuseno/d3rlpy}~\citep{seno2021d3rlpy} -- offline RL library for \ac{CQL}, then build \ac{QDT} by adding small code (replacing the return-to-go) to the \ac{DT} source code before its training.
+For the model, we use the \ac{DT} source code provided by the authors \footnote{https://github.com/kzl/decision-transformer} and d3rlpy \footnote{https://github.com/takuseno/d3rlpy}~\citep{seno2021d3rlpy} -- offline RL library for \ac{CQL}, then build \ac{QDT} by replacing the return-to-go in the \ac{DT} before its training.

 Table~\ref{tab:maze2d_results} shows the summary of the results.
-All of the numbers in the table are the normalised total reward (score) such that 100 represents an expert policy~\citep{fu2020d4rl}. \ac{CQL} works well, especially with the dense rewards. \ac{DT} struggles in many cases due to the lack of stitching ability.
-(These environments are designed to test the stitching ability.) \ac{QDT} clearly improves \ac{DT} performance, {especially where \ac{CQL} performs well.} It indicates that \ac{QDT} brings the stitching capability to \ac{DT} approach. {We discuss the performance gap between \ac{CQL} and \ac{QDT} in Section~\ref{sec:discussion}.}
+We report the normalised total reward (score) such that 100 represents an expert policy~\citep{fu2020d4rl}. \ac{CQL} works well, especially with the dense rewards. \ac{DT} struggles in many cases due to the lack of stitching ability.
+(These environments are designed to test the stitching ability.) \ac{QDT} clearly improves \ac{DT} performance, especially where \ac{CQL} works well.
+It indicates that \ac{QDT} brings the stitching capability to \ac{DT} approach.
+We discuss the performance gap between \ac{CQL} and \ac{QDT} in Sec.~\ref{sec:discussion}.

 {\bf Open AI Gym MuJoCo environments with delayed (sparse) reward.} We also evaluate our approach (\ac{QDT}) on complex control tasks -- Open AI gym MuJoCo environments with the D4RL offline RL datasets~\citep{fu2020d4rl}.
 The Open AI gym MuJoCo environments consist of three tasks \textit{Hopper}, \textit{HalfCheetah} and \textit{Walker2d}.
 We test on \textit{medium} and \textit{medium-replay} v2 datasets.
 To demonstrate the shortcoming of the Dynamic Programing approach (\ac{CQL}), we follow \citet{chen2021decision} and evaluate the algorithms with a delayed (sparse) reward scenario in which the agent does not receive any reward along the trajectory and receives the sum of the rewards at the final time step.
 Again we use the \ac{DT} and \ac{CQL} models from the existing source code for the MuJoCo Gym environments without any modifications and add extra code for the relabelling of the \ac{RTG} values.